 We’ve been saying the future is in the cloud and it’s still true.
-Because cloud computing allows organizations to expand and safely transfer data from physical locations to the cloud – that can be accessed anywhere – more and more businesses are seeing the light.
+Because cloud computing allows organizations to expand and safely transfer data from physical locations to the cloud – that can be accessed anywhere – more and more organizations are seeing the light.
 Of course, as organizations continue to see the advantages of cloud computing and become more comfortable migrating over, cloud careers are skyrocketing.

 People who successfully work in the cloud are natural problem solvers.
 They have a curiosity that often leads them to pursue new skills – which is a huge asset in the ever-evolving world of cloud computing, and technology as a whole.